Jingyue-Wu/smart-display/README.md

 ![circuit](https://github.com/Jingyue-Wu/crypto-ticker/assets/75918217/22158f94-fce2-49ef-844f-1169b90822d4)

 ## Compact Case
-STL files for 3D printing are provided `hardware`.
+STL files for 3D printing are provided in `hardware` folder.
 Case was designed for an Arduino Nano and soldering may be required to fit all hardware components inside.

 # Installation